Kristen A. Kolenz

 - B.A., John Carroll University

-Kristen is a PhD candidate and Presidential Fellow (2019-20) in the Department of Women’s, Gender & Sexuality Studies.
-After graduating from John Carroll University with a B.A. in Philosophy and Latin American Studies, she moved to Guatemala City where she lived for four years before beginning her studies at The Ohio State University.
+Kristen is a lecturer in the Department of Women’s, Gender & Sexuality Studies.
+After graduating from John Carroll University with a B.A. in Philosophy and Latin American Studies, she moved to Guatemala City where she lived for four years.
+She recently earned her PhD in WGSS from The Ohio State University.

-In addition to her research interests, Kristen is also committed to making feminist classrooms accessible to an ever-widening range of students through online learning.
+In addition, Kristen is also committed to making feminist classrooms accessible to an ever-widening range of students through engaging and dynamic online learning.
 In pursuit of this goal, she has created an instructor training manual and resource guide for OSU’s WGSS department and led the development of the department’s first large lecture online course.